If you love crochet, I’m sure you’ve given this some thought: Should I turn my crochet hobby into a crochet job?

 When people want to buy your hard work it can be the best feeling in the world.

-However, as good as it may feel to sell something you made, the idea of turning your hobby into a business can be a bit frightening.
-A business is much more complex than simply creating a page on social media.
+However, as good as it fee to sell a few things you made, the idea of turning your crochet hobby into a crochet business can be a bit frightening.

 - How should I price my work to actually earn money?

 - What should I sell that people will buy?

 - What if people don’t like my work?

 - What can I do to avoid feeling burnt out making the same things for other people over and over again?

 These questions are fair, and most crocheters are afraid to turn their hobby into a business because they just don’t have the right answers or a clear path to move forward.

 Insert Salena with the American Crochet Association – I’m here to help.